hellshltd/TimeElement/README.md

 - `data-time` specifies that this is a TimeElement and the value is the timestamp that is to be evaluated.
 - `data-notime` specifies that only the date of the timestamp is to be shown.
-- `data-datetime`  specifies that the time of the timestamp is to be shown even when it is 00:00